 PSH using Rental Assistance may be tenant-based, project-based or sponsor-based.
+Short summaries for each are below with expanded guidance and requirements in the eligible costs sections of this guide.

 - In tenant-based rental assistance (TBRA), participants are responsible for locating housing in the private rental market.
-If a program participant later moves to another unit, s/he can take the rental assistance and use it in the new unit. - In project-based rental assistance (PBRA), participants must reside in housing provided through a contract with the owner of existing specific structure(s) whereby the owner agrees to rent subsidized units to participants.
-Participants do not retain the rental assistance if they relocate to a unit outside the project; the subsidy remains with the project. - In sponsor-based rental assistance (SBRA), participants must reside in housing owned or leased by a sponsor organization and arranged through a contract between the recipient and the sponsor organization (subrecipient).
-A sponsor may be a private, nonprofit organization, or a community mental health agency established as a public nonprofit organization.7
+If a program participant later moves to another unit, s/he can take the rental assistance and use it in the new unit. - In project-based rental assistance (PBRA), rental assistance is provided through a contract with the owner of an existing structure, where the owner agrees to lease the subsidized units to program participants.
+Participants do not retain the rental assistance if they relocate to a unit outside the project; the subsidy remains with the project.
+Recipients, or the lead subrecipient, must retain documentation of the contract agreement with the owner of the structure.
+This might not be an individual or sole lease and might contain a separate contract in addition to any lease(s).
+The documentation should memorialize that lease agreements are required to be for a term of at least one year and be terminable only for cause.
+Additionally, the leases must be automatically renewable upon expiration for terms that are a minimum of one month long, except on prior notice by either party.
+Furthermore, documentation should describe the units for lease in the contract.
+For more information in leases specifically, refer to the lease section under rental assistance. - In sponsor-based rental assistance (SBRA), participants must reside in housing owned or leased by a sponsor organization and arranged through a contract between the recipient and the sponsor organization (subrecipient).
+A sponsor may be a private, nonprofit organization, or a community mental health agency established as a public nonprofit organization.8